erik-rosen/CarND-Extended-Kalman-Filter-Project/README.md

 This project is part of the Self-Driving Car Engineer Nanodegree Program

-In this project I built an extended Kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project I built an extended Kalman filter to estimate the state of a moving object of interest with noisy LIDAR and RADAR measurements.

 I was successful in obtaining RMSE values that are lower than 0.1 along the cartesian axes position measurements, and less that 0.5 in velocity components along axes.

 ### Accuracy

-Running the simulations with the ekf yields the following RMSE values
+Running the simulations with the ekf yields the following RMSE values:

 **Dataset 1:**
 * X: 0.0973